 On the other hand, protein plays a vital role in essential bodily functions such as tissue repair, immune support, and hormone production.
 While protein can be broken down into glucose through a process called gluconeogenesis, it is not the body’s preferred method of energy production.
 Protein is primarily utilized for its structural purposes and as a last-resort energy source when carbohydrates are limited.

-See also When To Consume Casein Protein
+See also Do You Have To Blend Protein Shakes

 To summarize, while some may claim that protein burns faster than carbohydrates, it is important to consider the primary role of each macronutrient in energy metabolism.
 Carbohydrates provide a quick and efficient source of energy, while protein serves as a building block for various bodily functions.
 Therefore, the notion that protein burns faster may be an oversimplification, as carbohydrates remain the primary fuel for immediate energy needs.